Courses and Requirements

 The course addresses the role of governments and government policies in the U.S. economy and on individual behavior.
 You will develop an understanding of the theories of taxation and government expenditure and their impact on a wide range of real-world problems and situations.
 Topics include market failures; voting behavior and its implications for resource allocation, expenditure program evaluation, the incidence and efficiency of various taxes, and redistribution of income polices such as public assistance and Social Security.
 Prerequisite, Econ 265, Econ 275.
 Maximum enrollment, 20.

 Why are some countries so rich while others are so poor?
 Examines the difference in living standards both across and within countries, using both theoretical and empirical methods.
 Topics include the effects of income distribution, technology, population growth, international trade, government policy and culture on the level and growth of per capita income.
-Prerequisite, 265, 275, 285 and Mathematics 113 or consent of instructor.
+Prerequisite, 265, 275, 285.
 Maximum enrollment, 20.

 Why do people tip at restaurants that they will never go to again?
 Why do people pay for health club memberships that cost them more than if they just paid at the door each time they went?
 Why do successful bidders tend to bid in the final minute in online auctions?
 Recent research involving both economics and psychology has identified ways in which human behavior consistently deviates from standard rationality.
 Topics which explore these deviations include time-inconsistent preferences, emotion, attitudes toward risk, overconfidence, information processing problems and altruism.
 Prerequisite, 265 and 275.
 Maximum enrollment, 20.